HEATHER L. ONDERCIN

-I am an associate professor at Appalachian State University in the Department of Government and Justice Studies and a standing faculty member of the Gender, Women, and Sexuality Studies program.
+I am a Professor of Political Science at Appalachian State University in the Department of Government and Justice Studies and a standing faculty member of the Gender, Women, and Sexuality Studies program.
 I received a Ph.D. in Political Science and Women's Studies from The Pennsylvania State University.
 Previously, I held positions at Louisiana State University, University of Mississippi, the College of Wooster and Wichita State University.

 Curriculum Vita